RiccardoBecca/SDA_python_scripts/MarkovStateModel/README.md

 Output files are generated in the folder folder_ftrajectories

-3. Python script to write rewrite encounter traj file from sda into new trajs files in sda format in the system of reference of p1_com
+### Formatting encounered trajectories

-    Input: sda input file, also the extract trajectory from step 1 should be there.
+The previous scripts extract the encountered trajectories in SDA format.
+First to make all the trajectories consistent between each other, you need to put all of them in the same reference system.
+To bring all the data in the reference system of the target protein use:

     python  Create_allign_enco_traj.py sda.in

-4. Python script to write xyz file from extracted trajectory from Get_encounter_traj.py script
+Then it is also possible to convert the trajectories in xyz format to make them more accessible:

     python  Create_xyz_encoun_traj.py sda.in ../data_grid/p1_noh.pdb ../data_grid/p2_noh.pdb

 5. Build Markov State Model.